bjornharrtell/jsts/foss4g/2016/jsts.md

 * A Java library of spatial predicates and operations <!-- .element: class="fragment" -->
 ![JTS](example-intersection.gif "JTS")<!-- .element: class="fragment" -->
 * Dates back to 2002 <!-- .element: class="fragment" -->
-* Used in prominent Open Source GIS software like QGIS, PostGIS and GeoTools <!-- .element: class="fragment" -->
+* Used in Open Source GIS software like QGIS, PostGIS and GeoTools <!-- .element: class="fragment" -->

 Note:
-What is Java Topology Suite?

-It's a Java library of spatial predicates and operations.
-That can be for instance an intersection as demonstrated here.
-JTS dates back to 2002 and has been used in prominent Open Source GIS software like QGIS, PostGIS and GeoTools.
+As many of you probably know Java Topology Suite is a Java geometry library of spatial predicates and operations.
+It can for example calculate the intersection of two polugons like in this image I found on an old JTS web page.
+JTS dates back to 2002 and has been used in Open Source GIS software like Quantum GIS, PostGIS and GeoTools.

 # Due credit